Our website will be down for maintenance between 10am and midday, Monday 23 December. Sorry for any inconvenience.

 You can only charge your electric vehicle on your own driveway, or on someone else's land if you have their permission.
 You can have a home charge point installed at your home to charge an electric vehicle.

 Find out what grants are available for installing charge points Go to https://www.gov.uk/government/collections/government-grants-for-low-emission-vehicles#electric-vehicle-homecharge-scheme (opens new window) where you live.
-There are separate grants available for businesses in the workplace charging scheme Go to https://www.gov.uk/government/collections/government-grants-for-low-emission-vehicles (opens new window).
+There are separate grants available for businesses, charities and public sector orginisations as part of the workplace charging scheme Go to https://www.gov.uk/government/collections/government-grants-for-low-emission-vehicles (opens new window).
 GOV.UK has a list of authorised installers for residential chargepoints Go to https://www.gov.uk/government/publications/residential-chargepoints-authorised-installers (opens new window).

 You cannot trail a cable over the pavement to charge your car.